SwiftKickMobile/SwiftAutoLayout/README.md

 - `constrain(to:)` returns a `RelationalConstraintBuilder` that is useful for embedding a view inside another and matching its anchors.
 In uncommon scenarios where you want to define a constraint between two different anchors, use this builder's `xAxis(_:to:)`, `yAxis(_:to:)`, and `dimension(_:to:)` methods.

 - `constrain(after:)` returns a `DistributiveConstraintBuilder` that has a couple methods for placing this view vertically or horizontally after another.
+This builder expects its views and layout guides to already have parents.

 - `constrainSelf()` returns a `SelfConstraintBuilder` which is great for constraining your view's width, height, or aspect ratio.